-converterPoolConfig.xml
+• converterPoolConfig.xml

 This file defines the locations of the converters that are available to the Docmosis core engine.
+This file is also optional if using the Configuration class.

 2.3.1 Docmosis Configuration Properties

 In Docmosis, there are several properties that you can configure to get the best out of your system.
 The default docmosis.properties file contains common properties which can be configured.
 The one distributed docmosis.properties file contains settings relevant to both converters and the core.
 Each property is preceded with a comment indicating the use of the property and which part of Docmosis the property affects.